ircv3/ircv3-specifications/client-tags/react.md

 Software implementing this work-in-progress specification MUST NOT use the unprefixed `+react` tag name.
-Instead, implementations SHOULD use the `+draft/react` capability name to be interoperable with other software implementing a compatible work-in-progress version.
+Instead, implementations SHOULD use the `+draft/react` tag name to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed tag name.